j-jorge/bim/docs/developers.md

 The project handles most of its dependencies via the `setup.sh` script, but it still needs some tools available on the system.
-You'll need CMake, a C++ compiler, and more.
+You'll need CMake, a C++20 compiler, and more.
 See `ci/install-minimal-environment.sh` for a complete list.
 If you are using Debian or Ubuntu you can run this script directly.